Why ecological restoration matters

 - Be able to identify common stressors to ecosystems (changing climate, arrival of a non-native species, disease outbreaks, etc. and the relationship between multiple stressors) and human disturbances.

-The natural resource stewardship degree requires completion of 30 credits, including 14 credits of required core coursework, 10 credits in the focus area (ecological restoration), and 6 credits of electives.
-This is a coursework-only degree and does not require completion of a thesis.
+The natural resource stewardship degree requires completion of 30 credits, including 11 credits of required core coursework, 10 credits in the focus area (ecological restoration), and 9 credits of electives.
+This is a coursework-intensive degree and does not require completion of a thesis.